Fit as a Mama Bear

 Expert Tips To Make It

-Frozen bananas are what help make this smoothie bowl creamy.
+Frozen bananas are what help make this smoothie bowl creamy, just like frozen peaches in this turmeric protein shake with ginger.
 Learn more about the tips for building smoothies.
-Fresh banana will work but it won’t be as thick.
+Fresh banana will work, but it won’t be as thick.

 How To Store It